Insights Payroll

 Frequently asked questions

-A salary certificate just confirms the basics — role, joining date, basic salary, fixed allowances, net pay.
+- A salary certificate just confirms the basics — role, joining date, basic salary, fixed allowances, net pay.
 A salary transfer certificate does all that and then commits the employer to routing the salary through one named bank account.
 Banks ask for the transfer version on higher-value lending — personal loans, car finance, mortgages — because they want the salary landing in the same account they'll be debiting repayments from.
-In practice most UAE banks want an STC once the loan clears a fairly low bar, often around AED 25,000–50,000.
+In practice most UAE banks want an STC once the loan clears a certain size, and the exact trigger varies by bank and product.

-Yes.
-A free zone company issues it on its own letterhead, quoting the free zone authority licence number and its free zone trade licence.
-It's basically the mainland format with the free zone reference standing in for the DED one.
+- Yes.
+A Dubai free zone salary certificate is issued on the company's own letterhead, quoting the free zone authority licence number and the free zone trade licence.
+It's basically the mainland format with the free zone reference standing in for the DED one, and it works the same way for a loan, a visa renewal or a salary certificate for bank account opening.
 One thing to watch is that some banks ask free zone employees for extra paperwork, an offer letter or the free zone visa, so it's worth checking that bank's criteria for your specific free zone before you submit.

 Filed under: salary certificate uae, salary transfer certificate, employer letter, MoHRE, bank loan UAE, personal loan, credit card application, HR letter